Stock exclusion regulations

 Reducing the impact of damage to our waterways from livestock

-When livestock enter water bodies they contaminate the water and damage the banks.
-This compromises New Zealanders’ ability to use waterbodies for recreation and mahinga kai (food gathering).
+Livestock entering water bodies can cause contamination and damage the banks and other parts of aquatic habitats.
+This affects New Zealanders’ ability to use waterbodies for recreation and mahinga kai (food gathering).

 Heavy livestock (cattle and deer) and pigs have the greatest impact.